geltz/cseq/README.md

   <img src="icon.png" alt="cseq icon">
 </p>

-cseq is an audio sampler and timeline sequencer canvas.
+cseq is a sampler/sequencer/digital audio workstation.

 written in pure c and win32, packed into a standalone binary that's around 300 kilobytes in filesize.